jordanmgh/coursera-gettingandcleaningdata-project/README.md

 #### The dataset includes the following files:

--   'README.Rmd' this file.
+-   'README.md' this file.
 -   'dataset\_summary.txt: The summarized output.
--   'CodeBook.Rmd': Description of variables.
+-   'CodeBook.md': Description of variables.

 Notes regarding the source dataset used to create the merged and summarized output
 ----------------------------------------------------------------------------------